 Students selecting the thesis option are required to complete at least 36 credit hours of graduate-level coursework, which includes 6 credits of thesis work.
 All students selecting the thesis option must develop their research prospectus into a full research project either theoretical or experimental and documented in a thesis format which meets the standards established by CAST and Graduate Studies and Research.
-The completed thesis will be submitted to the Thesis Committee for review and if deemed acceptable, an oral examination, consisting principally of a defense of the thesis, will be scheduled.
-After the thesis has been read and approved by the Thesis Committee, it must be submitted to the Dean of CAST and finally to the Dean of Graduate, Adult and Extended Studies.
+The completed thesis will be submitted to the Thesis Committee for review and if deemed acceptable, an oral examination, consisting principally of a defense of the thesis, will be submitted to the Thesis Committee, it must be submitted to the Dean of CAST and finally to the Dean of Graduate, Adult and Extended Studies.
 The Thesis Committee is uniquely qualified to approve the thesis and its defense.
 If denied, the candidate will not be recommended for graduation.
 In this event, the student may be re-examined at a later period as determined by the Thesis Committee.